yh-luo/from-zero-to-source-estimates/README.md

 #### Practice

-Raw data from [sample dataset](https://mne.tools/stable/overview/datasets_index.html#sample) was used in this tutorial.
-Maxwell filtering would be performed on it.
+This tutorial use the [sample dataset](https://mne.tools/stable/overview/datasets_index.html#sample) and use MNE to Maxwell-filter the raw data.

 ##### Note

-+ Use `0_fetch_dataset.py` to get dataset if not already.
++ Use `0_fetch_dataset.py` to get the sample dataset if not already.

 ### Filter